Table of Contents

 - Go for an open-door policy to be approachable to the young volunteers

-- Google’s office does away from conventional desks arranged in cubicles.
+- Google’s office does away with conventional desks arranged in cubicles.
 Instead, the staff is encouraged to be as comfortable as possible for maximum productivity.
 Why not take inspiration for your office too?

 What they want: Physical, mental, emotional, and creative development can peak in adolescent ages.
 Teenage volunteers and students thus want a job that lets them explore these capabilities.